Social-Religious Reforms, Personalities, and Organizations:

-The Prarthana Samaj was founded by Atmaram Pandurang, Keshab Chandra Sen was also associated.
+The Prarthana Samaj was founded by Atmaram Pandurang, and Keshab Chandra Sen was also associated.

 - The Prarthana Samaj was founded in Bombay in 1867.

 - The chief mentor was Govind Ranade, he joined the Prarthana Samaj in 1870.
 Other leaders like R.G.
 Bhandarkar and N.G.
-Chandavarkar was also associated with the Samaj.
+Chandavarkar were also associated with the Samaj.

 - They worked for the upliftment of women, the abolition of caste discrimination, and religious reforms from orthodoxy.

-- widow remarriage and for raising of the age of marriage for both male and female.
+- widow remarriage and for raising the age of marriage for both males and females.

 The four points of the Social agenda of Prarthana Samaj: